bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:41 AM CT, May 20</p>
+<p class="updated_time"> Latest data: 07:58 AM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 72°, which is 8° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 74°, which is 6° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

 - 56°
 - Overcast
-- 86% humidity
+- 82% humidity
 - 9 mph wind
-- 99% cloud cover
+- 100% cloud cover
 - 34 AQI 🟩
 - 0.02 inches of rain in the past 24 hours